RavingSmurfGB/Py_AutoBloons/README.md

 # Py_AutoBloons
-A Python script that will auto run on Dark Castle
+A Python script that will auto run Bloons TD 6 on Dark Castle